 The key is to gently cook the eggs in order to thicken the mixture without scrambling it.
 You can do this in a saucepan over medium heat, constantly stirring and evaluating the temperature.
 If the mixture gets too hot, the mixture will curdle.

-To make lemon curd using a double-boiler, fill a saucepan with a few inches of water then bring to a simmer.
+To make using a double-boiler, fill a saucepan with a few inches of water then bring to a simmer.
 Place a fitted double-boiler pan or a glass bowl on top of the simmering water, making sure the water does not touch the bottom of the bowl.

 Lower the heat to maintain a simmer and mix together the lemon juice, zest, eggs, egg yolk, and sugar in the top portion.
 This method will take longer, but the indirect heat should ensure that the mixture does not curdle.